jenkins-x/terraform-aws-eks-jx/README.md

 ### Secrets Management

-Vault is the default tool used by Jenkins X for managing secrets.
+[Vault](https://www.vaultproject.io/) is the default tool used by Jenkins X for managing secrets.
-Part of this module's responsibilities is the creation of all resources required to run the [Vault Operator](https://github.com/banzaicloud/bank-vaults).
+Part of this module's responsibilities is the installation of [Vault Operator](https://github.com/banzaicloud/bank-vaults) which in turn install vault.
-These resources are An S3 Bucket, a DynamoDB Table and a KMS Key.

 You can also configure an existing Vault instance for use with Jenkins X.
 In this case